-Republic of Amnesia follows the rise and fall of Sri Lanka’s Aragalaya (“The Struggle”) — the youth-led protest movement that forced authoritarian president Gotabaya Rajapaksa to flee the country in 2022.
+Republic of Amnesia follows the rise and fall of Sri Lankaâs Aragalaya (âThe Struggleâ) â the youth-led protest movement that forced authoritarian president Gotabaya Rajapaksa to flee the country in 2022.
 At its heart are young activists like Melani, Buwanaka and Jeana, who organise marches, face arrest, and confront a political system built to endure.
 As they challenge a powerful dynasty, their struggle raises a deeper question: can fragile hope survive in a country built on forgetting?
+As the spirit of the Aragalaya ripples across Asia, inspiring youth movements from Bangladesh to Indonesia, the film looks beyond the moment itself.
+It asks what remains and what is lost when a movement fades, and suggests that the struggle for democracy lies not only in institutions or leaders, but in the stories a society chooses to preserve.

 (78 mins, United Kingdom 2025)